 To close an object, click the X at the right side of the object tab.
 Be careful not to click the X in the upper right corner of the database window—that will close the database!

-A fourth type of database object called a is a collection of programming code usually used within forms and reports to create buttons and other user interface elements.
+A fourth type of database object called a macro is a collection of programming code usually used within forms and reports to create buttons and other user interface elements.
 You will not work with macros until you are a more experienced Access user.

 You can also close an open database object by right-clicking the object tab and selecting Close.